Granite Island Causeway Project

 - A holistic, design solution of similar design appearance and simplicity with a 100 year design life that creates an elegant local landmark, respectful of heritage and place.

 - The new Causeway has been integrated with the retained portions of the old Causeway at the mainland and island.

 - Retention and restoration of a significant portion of the Causeway which allows an appreciation of the original fabric and sightlines.

 - The new Causeway will continue to deliver and enhance social and economic benefits to the region and provide a long-term solution that is environmentally sensitive.

-- The Causeway will provide uninterrupted, reliable access to the island
+- Uninterrupted, reliable access to the island

 - Provides more efficient full access to and from Granite Island for emergency services.

 - Opportunities for public realm investment which will improve people’s appreciation of the structures and locality through historic storytelling, interpretive signage and public art including the reuse of original timbers from the carefully dismantled central portion of the causeway;

 - Installation of new fox gate to protect local fauna.